Hacks To Get Some Sleep With a Newborn (For Parents)

 As you have just read, light is the factor that signals your brain when it’s time to stay awake or go to sleep.
 The hacks we are going to share with you, all take into account that principle, to turn it to your favour.

-Doing a red light therapy session will not only energise you for the day, but will also act as a circadian marker.
+Doing a red light therapy session will not possibly energise you for the day, but will potentially act as a circadian marker.
 This means it will indicate your brain that the day has started and cortisol can be released.

-There are also several studies (2) that show that red light exposure in the morning can cause an increase in melatonin production and deeper sleep as a result in the evening.
+There are also a decent amount of studies (2) that show that red light exposure in the morning can cause an increase in melatonin production and deeper sleep as a result in the evening.

-To avoid any possible bright light entering your eyes after sunset, make sure your environment is prepared.
-This part is critical to ensure your body does not get any signals that it is morning time, and starts releasing cortisol instead of melatonin.
+Ideally you want to avoid any possible bright light entering your eyes after sunset.
+This part is arguably ‘critical’ to ensure your body does not start releasing cortisol (like it would do in the morning), instead of melatonin that prepares you for sleep.

-If you can’t change all your bulbs or have no way to change the color of your environment, you definitely need blue light blocking glasses.
+If you can’t change all your bulbs or have no way to change the color of your environment, you might find blue light blocking glasses very helpful.

-James wore them religiously 2 hours before getting into bed, and also every time he had to get up throughout the night.
+James incorporated blue blocking glasses into his evening routine, which he found helpful.
+He wore them religiously 2 hours before getting into bed, and also every time he had to get up throughout the night.
 Similar to using red light, the glasses ensure that the eyes are protected from any blue light exposure.

 Lastly, create a routine with your partner so you both have the chance to sleep every other night.
 If that is not possible because of work, do weekends and weekdays.
 It really is important to be on this together so you both have time to rest and be there for the baby.